jossmac/jade-field-mixins/README.md

 Jade field mixins
 =================

-A collection of Jade mixins for defining form fields.
+A collection of [Jade mixins](http://jade-lang.com/reference/#mixins) for defining form fields.
 The style and structure follow [Bootstrap's](https://github.com/twbs/bootstrap) form definition.
-Initially crafted for recreating dashboards using [KeystoneJS](https://github.com/JedWatson/keystone)
+Initially crafted for recreating dashboards using [KeystoneJS](https://github.com/JedWatson/keystone).

+To get a better idea of how you might use them checkout the [real world example](http://www.jossmackison.me/codepen/field-mixins).

 ##### Table of Contents
 - [Attributes](#attributes)